When is your worship service on Sunday?

 We gather in various groups to pray and share on Wednesday nights, the Women in the Church sponsor several small group meetings, and there are often informal groups that spring up throughout the year.
 Check the office for specific times and places.

 What is there for children and youth?

 We have a full youth program.
 In addition to Sunday School there are classes for ages 5 and up on Wednesday night while the adults gather for prayer.
 The teenagers have their own meeting house on campus where they meet Wednesday and often on Sunday evening after the worship service.
 We have an annual Vacation Bible School for our children and the teenagers participate fully in our denominational summer conference ministry, The Edge for junior highs, and RYM for high schoolers.
-There are also various other activities throughout the year which are led by our Pastor of Youth Ministries, Lenden Fleeman.
+There are also various other activities throughout the year which are led by our Youth Director.